Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 Similar to other data loader modules, to run this data loader turn "pubmed_bulk_loader" in the ignore section to "false" (and data_loader, cord_loader and text_loader to "true") and provide the following arguments:

 #### Config file arguments:
-- "output_path": Path to the folder in which the output files (JSON files, PMID list and the files with counts (optional) are to be saved
+- "output_path": Path to the folder in which the output files (JSON files, PMID list and the files with counts (optional) are to be saved.
+Note that this should be an empty folder as files that are already present and converted to json from a previous download will otherwise be converted again causing long processing times.
 - "baseline": The PubMed annual baseline version listed in the file names, e.g. 24 in pubmed24n0001.xml.gz
 - "subset": Set tp "true" if a subset of the baseline is to be downloaded, otherwise "false" downloads the entire baseline.
 - "subset_range": Specify a range of file numbers (without the starting zeros) if a subset of files is to be downloaded, e.g. to download files numbered 1 to 160 (inclusive) add [1,160],